-Smart speakers are the further evolution of that, in many cases cutting out the need for a phone entirely: you can simply use your voice to cue up tunes, control smart home devices, and ask questions, for example.
-If you’re looking for a smart speaker to serve as a brainy hub for your home, here are today’s best options across a number of needs and price points.
+Smart speakers are the latest evolution of that concept, oftentimes even cutting out the need for your phone: just use your voice to cue up tunes, ask questions, control smart home devices, and more.
+If you want a smart speaker to be the brainy hub for your home, here are today’s best options.

 Best Overall Smart Speaker: Sonos One

 Why choose between Amazon’s Alexa and the Google Assistant?
 The second-gen Sonos One packs both of them in so you don’t have to pick a favorite before even trying the thing.
 And it sounds great, too.
 In a 2018 showdown, Gizmodo ranked it among the best-sounding smart speakers on the market, thanks in part to its well-balanced, room-filling sound.
 Add in double the voice assistants and it’s an unbeatable combo.
 Speaking of combos, you can pair two of ‘em to boost the stereo sensation.

 Best Budget Smart Speaker: Amazon Echo (4th Gen)

 Remember the original Pringles can-like tube that was the Amazon Echo?
 The device that popularized the smart speaker has shifted in design over the years, and the latest now takes the form of a globe instead.
 Shape aside, the new Echo isn’t a dramatic departure from the previous model, but it brings a number of enhancements, including much better sound, Zigbee smart hub capabilities, and a more responsive Alexa thanks to Amazon’s new AZI Neural Edge processor.